 Enrolling at the University of Rochester means becoming a citizen, not just a visitor, of the unique and vibrant city of Rochester.
-As new neighbors, the Class of 2022 will take part in the city's avid art and music scene, discover Rochester's captivating history, enjoy the delicious cuisine of the 585 area code, and participate in the civic life of the community.
+As new neighbors, the Class of 2023 and incoming transfer students will take part in the city's avid art and music scene, discover Rochester's captivating history, enjoy the delicious cuisine of the 585 area code, and participate in the civic life of the community.

-There are many ways to get connected to the community, from volunteering at schools to shopping at local businesses to simply taking a stroll in Genesee Valley Park.
-It is our hope that each of our new students comes out of orientation week knowing that Wilson Day is just the beginning of their relationship with Rochester.
+There are many ways to get connected to the community, from volunteering at schools to shopping at local businesses to simply taking a walk in Genesee Valley Park.
+It is our hope that for each of our new students, Wilson Day is just the beginning of their relationship with Rochester.

 Be the Change Day is a national day of service honoring the legacy of Mohandas K. Gandhi.
 Thousands of participants across the country collectively contribute numerous hours of community service in the spirit of Gandhi’s challenge to “be the change you wish to see in the world.”